TykTechnologies/dashboard-sdk/README.md

 `go get github.com/TykTechnologies/dashboard-sdk`

-## Sample of how to create OAS API
+## Sample on how to create OAS API wth the SDKS

 ```go
 package main